aerinng/collab/README.md

 For students who are staying on campus, buying groceries or online shop orders may be more costly as items are usually purchased in one or a few units.
 We may not always be able to find people to combine orders with to enjoy benefits like free delivery and discounts.

 How convenient would it be to have a platform to consolidate orders from other interested users near you to receive bigger savings on your order?
 Perhaps you do not want to fork-up more money for delivery, just because you did not hit the ‘minimum amount purchased’.
-You will not only reduce the inconvenience of needing to find friends to bulk order with, but you can also be certain to enjoy savings during your purchase.
+You will not only reduce the inconvenience of needing to find friends to bulk order with, but you can also be certain to enjoy savings during your purchase that some stores offer.

 ## Aim